zachsfr/zachsfr.github.io/index.md

 # Hello and Welcome!

-This website showcases the various projects and assignment  that I have worked on.
+This website showcases the various projects and assignments  that I have worked on.
 In addition, my resume can be viewed [here](/Resume/Zachary Safir Resume.pdf).

 Feel free to reach out to me via email at [zacharysa@gmail.com](mailto:zacharysa@gmail.com) or by phone at 516-965-1415.

 # Projects

-## Manufacurating Process at ABC Beverages
+## Manufacturing Process at ABC Beverages

 [View The Project](https://rpubs.com/zachsfr/902654)